Table of Contents

 Service disruptions may occur due to reasons that may or may not be within the control or knowledge of Economical.
 In the event of temporary disruption to facilities or services that customers with disabilities rely on, reasonable efforts will be made to provide advance notice.
 In some circumstances, such as an unplanned temporary disruption, advance notice may not be possible.

-Notification will be given by posting the information in a conspicuous place that is owned and operated by Economical, the website, or any other reasonable method.
+Notification will be given by posting the information in a conspicuous place that is owned and operated by Economical and on our website, or will be given by another reasonable method.
 In the event that a notification needs to be posted, the following information will be included, unless it is not readily available or known:

 - the goods or services that are disrupted or unavailable